-SECTION 1 Our plan must honor your rights as a member of the plan .
-156 Section 1.1 We must provide information in a way that works for you (in languages other than English) .
-156 Section 1.2 We must ensure that you get timely access to your covered services and drugs .
-157 Section 1.3 We must protect the privacy of your personal health information .
-157 Section 1.4 We must give you information about the plan, its network of providers, and your covered services .
-158 Section 1.5 We must support your right to make decisions about your care .
-160 Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made .
-161 Section 1.7 What can you do if you believe you are being treated unfairly or your rights are not being respected? .
-162 Section 1.8 How to get more information about your rights .
-162 SECTION 2 You have some responsibilities as a member of the plan .
-163 Section 2.1 What are your responsibilities? .
-163 languages other than English)
+SECTION 1 Our plan must honor your rights as a member of the plan 170 Section 1.1 We must provide information in a way that works for you (in languages other than English) Section 1.2 We must ensure that you get timely access to your covered services and drugs Section 1.3 We must protect the privacy of your personal health information 171 Section 1.4 We must give you information about the plan, its network of providers, and your covered services Section 1.5 We must support your right to make decisions about your care174 Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made Section 1.7 What can you do if you believe you are being treated unfairly or your rights are not being respected?
+Section 1.8 How to get more information about your rights176 SECTION 2 You have some responsibilities as a member of the plan177 Section 2.1 What are your responsibilities?177

-SECTION 1 Our plan must honor your rights as a member of the plan Section 1.1 We must provide information in a way that works for you (in
+SECTION 1 Our plan must honor your rights as a member of the plan

+Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in large print, or other alternate formats, etc.)